sashetophizika/battery/README.md

 ![image](screenshot_full.png "screenshot_full")

 ## Installation
-By the way, I got annoyed at the slowness of bash, so i rewrote [this](https://github.com/sashetophizika/batc.git) in C.
+By the way, I got annoyed at the slowness of bash, so i rewrote [this project](https://github.com/sashetophizika/batc.git) in C with many improvements.

 ```bash
 git clone https://github.com/sasheto-phizika/battery.git